UmlsBERT: Clinical Domain Knowledge Augmentation of Contextual Embeddings Using the Unified Medical Language System Metathesaurus: Introduction

 \section{Introduction}

-In recent years, the volume of data being collected in healthcare has become enormous.
-Consequently, in order to use this vast amount of data, advanced Natural Language Processing (NLP) models are needed.
-This has led to the creation of highly-performing optimized NLP models focused on the biomedical domain.
+In recent years, the volume of data being collected in healthcare has grown considerably.
+A significant proportion of the data is in text form, which requires advanced Natural Language Processing (NLP) models to process.
+This has led to the creation of high-performing, optimized NLP models focused on the biomedical domain.

-Contextual word embedding models, such as ELMo \cite{peters-etal-2018-deep} and BERT \cite{Devlin2019BERTPO} have achieved state-of-art results in many NLP tasks.
-Initially tested in a general domain, these models have also been successfully applied in the biomedical domain by pre-training them on biomedical corpora, leading to state of the art performance in a variety of biomedical NLP tasks \cite{10.1093/bioinformatics/btz682}, \cite{alsentzer-etal-2019-publicly}.
-However, current biomedical applications of transformer-based Natural Language Understanding (NLU) models have yet to incorporate expert domain knowledge into their embedding pre-training process.
+Contextual word embedding models, such as ELMo \citep{peters-etal-2018-deep} and BERT \citep{Devlin2019BERTPO} have achieved state-of-the-art results in many NLP tasks.
+Initially tested in a general domain, these models have also been successfully applied in the biomedical domain by pre-training them on biomedical corpora, leading to the best performances in a variety of biomedical NLP tasks \citep{10.1093/bioinformatics/btz682}, \citep{alsentzer-etal-2019-publicly}.
+However, current biomedical applications of transformer-based Natural Language Understanding (NLU) models do not incorporate structured expert domain knowledge from a knowledge base into their embedding pre-training process.

-The Unified Medical Language System (UMLS) \cite{umls} metathesaurus is a compendium of many biomedical vocabularies with associated information such as synonyms and hierarchical groupings.
-It allows for the connection of words that represent the same underlying `concept'.
-For example, the words `lungs' and `pulmonary' share a similar meaning and can thus be mapped to the same concept unique identifier (CUI) \textit{CUI: C0024109}.
-More specifically, UMLS uses the CUI in order to connect all the terms from all the source vocabularies that have the same clinical meaning.
-Additionally, UMLS also allows grouping of concepts according to their semantic types \cite{Aggarticle}.
-For example, `heart' and `liver' are clustered to the `ANATOMY' group and `mass' and `bleeding' are clustered to the `DISORDER' group.
+The Unified Medical Language System (UMLS) \cite{umls} Metathesaurus is a compendium of many biomedical terminologies with the associated information, such as synonyms and categorical groupings.
+It allows for the connection of words that represent the same or similar `concept'.
+For example, the words `lungs' and `pulmonary' share a similar meaning and thus can be mapped to the same concept unique identifier (CUI) \textit{CUI: C0024109}.
+Additionally, UMLS allows the grouping of concepts according to their semantic type \cite{Aggarticle}.
+For example, `skeleton' and `skin' have the same `Body System' semantic type, and `inflammation' and `bleed' are in the `Pathologic Function' semantic type.

-In this paper, we presented and publicly released\footnote{\url{https://github.com/gmichalo/UmlsBERT}} a novel architecture for augmenting contextual embeddings with clinical domain knowledge.
-Specifically: